-My Christmas Favourites and Where to Find Them
+Christmas & Holiday Festive Favourites and Where to Find Them

-Christmas is about giving and sharing – getting together and sharing good food with your family and friends.
-So I’d like to share my Christmas foodie favourites with you here.
+Christmas and the holiday season is about giving and sharing – getting together and sharing good food with your family and friends.
+So I’d like to share my festive foodie favourites with you here.

-My attitude towards Christmas food has definitely become more moderate these days; it’s about enjoying good quality food and knowing when I’ve had enough so I don’t get that horrible stuffed feeling that comes from over eating (not to mention the extra kg’s that stay with you afterwards).
+My attitude towards festive food has definitely become more moderate these days; it’s about enjoying good quality food and knowing when I’ve had enough, so I don’t get that horrible stuffed feeling that comes from over eating.

 Christmas shortbread